 - Preparation for adults for the High School Equivalency Test (HiSET – formerly the GED)

-The summer program offers arts and crafts, sports, outdoor activities and field trips, which include camping, hiking local mountains, botanical parks, boating, swimming and a trip to the ocean.
-For children who often do not leave the confines of the housing projects within which they live and do not have the benefit of a family-type summer vacation, the field trips are a crucial part of the summer program and the children’s developmental process.
+WHCFS offers a Children’s Program that operates year-round.
+During the school year, the program provides academic assistance as well as various social activities.
+During the summer months, the program offers arts & crafts, sports, outdoor activities and field trips which include camping, hiking local mountains, trips to botanical parks, boating, swimming and a trip to the ocean.
+For children with limited opportunities to leave their housing complex and who do not have the benefit of a family-type summer vacation, these field trips are a crucial part of our summer programming and contribute to the child’s developmental process.